About

 Independent Research

-During their third week, participants work closely with Stanford professors and graduate students to produce original research projects.
+During their third week, participants work closely with Stanford professors, graduate students, and writing mentors to produce original research projects.

 An Immersive Academic Environment